TASC Staff Team

 Marieanne joined TASC as a volunteer coordinator in September 2017.
 She has previously worked in both the private and public sectors and has experience of working as an administrator within mental health services for both adults and children.
 As a volunteer coordinator she has also helped to launch a new project with a national charity to provide a befriending service for people suffering with terminal illness.
 She has a passion for supporting and mentoring volunteers and helping them to make a difference to others.

-Sam first joined TASC as a temp but has now joined the team on a permanent basis in August 2017.
+Sam first joined TASC as a temp but joined the team on a permanent basis in August 2017.

 Chloe joined TASC in August 2018 as Interim Fundraising Manager.
 Chloe has worked in the charity sector in Fundraising and Communications roles for over 10 years in both local and national charities, choosing to set up CAM Fundraising Consultancy in 2018 so she can support a variety of charities when they need it the most.
 Chloe joins TASC at a key point in their fundraising journey and will be undertaking the development and implementation of a long term fundraising strategy to ensure financial sustainability.